globaleyeproject/pbeukema.github.io/_pages/LabHacks.md

 * [Meta Neuro Papers](#papers)
 * [Survival Guides](#survival-guides)
 * [Science Blogs](#science-blogs)
+## Open science (opsci) essentials
+* For better or worse, you probably want a website at this stage of human evolution, where you can link to free pdfs of your manuscripts, reference code, publish datasets, point people to X project, etc. The fastest (<1 hr), simplest (4 steps), and most elegant way I have come across is through [github pages](https://pages.github.com) using [jekyll themes](http://jekyllthemes.org).
+The following steps walk you through hosting your new website on your github account, which you will create in step 1 if you don't already have one.
+N.B.
+You do not need to install anything locally on your machine (and it is likely preferable not to) regardless if you are using Linux, OSX or Windows.
+The following steps are sufficient.
+    1. Sign up for [github](https://github.com) if you do not have an account.
+    2. [Fork](https://help.github.com/articles/fork-a-repo/) a jekyll repository to get an academic template on your account (e.g. fork this [repo](https://github.com/alshedivat/al-folio) and your site will look like [this](https://pbeukema.github.io)).
+    3. Rename the repository you just forked to [username].github.io. [username] is your username from step 1.
+    4. Edit the data in the pages directory and config.yml files to suit your needs.
+    * Go to your website (which will live at https://[username].github.io).

 ## Data analysis
 * Start every new research project with a clear and universal directory structure for organizing your analysis, data and figures.
 [Here](http://nikola.me/folder_structure.html) is a template as an example you can follow for a transparent directory structure.